A counterexample to the Cantelli conjecture through the Skorokhod embedding problem: Tools: The potential function Phi and some a priori arguments

-We are now ready to deduce Theorem~\ref{t:sol-pb} from Theorem~\ref{thm:BT-line}.
-In other words, still assuming that the description in~\S\ref{ss:stefan} defines us the desired process, we conclude the construction of the counter-example to the Cantelli conjecture.
+We are now ready to deduce Theorem \ref{t:sol-pb} from Theorem \ref {thm:BT-line}.
+In other words, still assuming that the description in Section \ref{ss:stefan} defines us the desired process, we conclude the construction of the counterexample to the Cantelli conjecture.
 This deduction will be split in several lemmas.

-A natural notion that has already inexplicitely appeared is the following \begin{definition} Let $\mu_0$, $\mu_1$ be two centered measures, with finite second moment.
-We say that there exists a \emph{continuous Brownian transport} from $\mu_0$ to $\mu_1$ if there exists a Brownian transport $(X_t, T)$ from $\mu_0$ to $\mu_1$ such that $T=f(X_T)$ where $f$ is continuous and $T$ is a first intersection time with the graph of $f$. \end{definition} The transport we have constructed in Section~\ref{s:construction} is actually a continuous one: the transports of Theorems~\ref{thm:BT-line} and~\ref{thm:BT-interval} are continuous.
+A first tool that we need is the following general lemma that allows to estimate from above the time in which a connected component of $\R \setminus\conn_t$ ``disappears.''